The 9 Coldest Ski Lifts in North America

 The Flyer is one of the longest chairlifts in Vermont.
 Photo: LiftBlog

-Often times the winds are so strong the chair is known to move backward with the gusts.
-Those that endure one of the coldest and longest chairlifts in Vermont are handsomely rewarded with some of the best glade skiing in the East.
+Often, the winds are so strong that the chair is known to move backward with the gusts.
+Those who endure one of Vermont’s coldest and longest chairlifts are handsomely rewarded with some of the best glade skiing in the East.

 Cannonball Express – Cannon Mountain, NH, USA